MicrosoftDocs/winrt-api/windows.networking.backgroundtransfer/backgrounddownloader.md

 > Background Transfer is primarily designed for long-term transfer operations for resources like video, music, and large images.
 For short-term operations involving transfers of smaller resources (i.e. a couple KB), use the [Windows.Web.Http](../windows.web.http/windows_web_http.md) namespace.

 ## -remarks
 After app termination, an app should enumerate all existing [DownloadOperation](downloadoperation.md) instances at next start-up using [GetCurrentDownloadsAsync](backgrounddownloader_getcurrentdownloadsasync.md).
-When a Windows Store app using Background Transfer is terminated, incomplete downloads will persist in the background.
+When a UWP app using Background Transfer is terminated, incomplete downloads will persist in the background.
 If the app is restarted after termination and operations from the previous session are not enumerated and re-attached to the current session, they will remain incomplete and continue to occupy resources.

 > [!NOTE]
 > When an app is uninstalled any current or persisted Background Transfer operations associated with it are cleaned up.